aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 ### Create AWS Glue ETL Job

-- Open the AWS Management console for AWS Glue service from [here](https://eu-west-1.console.aws.amazon.com/glue/home?region=eu-west-1)
+- Now that you have created the IAM role, open the AWS Management console for AWS Glue service from [here](https://eu-west-1.console.aws.amazon.com/glue/home?region=eu-west-1)
 - If this is your first time visiting the AWS Management Console for AWS Glue, you will get a Getting Started page.
 Choose **Get Started**.
 If this isn't your first time, the **Tables** pages opens.
 - Make a note of the AWS region name, for example, for this lab you will need to choose the **eu-west-1 (Ireland)** region
 - Click on **Jobs** under the **ETL** section in the navigation pane on the left